LUCYAGB/AfriBrit-Cuisines/README.md

  All images used in this site were from various sources, either from Google images or Pexels.com.
 This will be attributed in the credits section.

+ ## Features

+The website consists of three(3) pages all of which are accessible via the navigation bar.

+* Common features of all pages:

+The navigation bar